January 23, 2023CMMS

 7. Hoses and Nozzles

 Hoses and nozzles make up a great deal of golf course maintenance equipment.
 As a golf course manager, you have to deal with water, irrigation, and hoses almost on a daily basis.
-Ideally, you have multiple hoses and nozzles to ensure you and your team keeps the grass and soil moist.
+Ideally, you have multiple hoses and nozzles to ensure you and your team keep the grass and soil moist.

 Even if you have a proper irrigation and sprinkler system installed in the course, you still have to have hoses and nozzles to ensure proper and timely distribution of water.